whs-dot-hk/hive-group/README.md

   ...
 } @ a:
 {}
-// (cell.groups.philippines.nixosModules a)
+// (cell.groups.delmonte.nixosModules a)
-// (cell.groups.other.nixosModules a)
+// (cell.groups.dole.nixosModules a)

 # comb/banana/nixosProfiles.nix